 The Wade Edwards High School Mock Trial Program

-by Francis Knox
+by Frances Knox

 At the Knox Law Center, we have a long history of giving back to the community.
 Volunteering in public service programs, mentoring young students, and helping families in need are just several of the ways our firm stays connected to and serves the community.

 As a continued effort of our firm’s public service record, Frances Knox just coordinated the State Finals of the Wade Edwards High School Mock Trial Competition held in Charlotte at our new courthouse.
 This educational program for high school students was established by former U.S. Senator John Edwards and his wife, Elizabeth, as a tribute to their son, Wade, who was tragically killed in an automobile accident.
 The program, which began in 1994, is sponsored in our state by The North Carolina Academy of Trial Lawyers Education Foundation.
 All 7 attorneys from the firm served as judges and jurors and four paralegals participated.

 Hundreds of North Carolina high school students take their classroom skills into courtrooms to present a fictitious case.
 Together with attorneys and teacher advisors, the students prepare the case for court and compete against other high school teams.
 Past cases tried by the students have included an injury from a fire, employment discrimination, felony murder, invasion of privacy, and felony hit and run.

 Our state is divided into regions and two qualifying rounds are held in each region in November.
 On the morning of the competition, the team may present the defense but then in the afternoon, team will switch and become the prosecution.
 Local attorneys, legal assistants, and judges volunteer a Saturday and Sunday to preside as courtroom judges and jurors.

 The regional winners then go to the State Finals held annually in January where only two teams will advance to the national competition which is called the American Mock Trial Invitational.